racerxr650r/avrOS/README.md

 number of sound and video file formats to a C file that can be linked with your application and played with the PCM sound player API.

-avrOS is still in it's early development stage.
+avrOS is still in it's sub 1.0 development stage.
 So there are lots of new features and drivers coming.

-## Microcontroller Resources
+## Scarce Microcontroller Resources

 RAM is a precious commodity on microcontrollers.
 Especially for 8 bit microcontrollers like the AVR.
 The AVR DA family only has 16K of RAM.